anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 If so, check out the full syllabus here: [Inner Fire 250 hour TTC Syllabus](https://www.dropbox.com/s/v19cab91vz6qksc/Therapeutic%20Yoga%20TTC%20syllabus%202022.pdf?dl=0)

-Cost: £2300 for training and certification (residential costs extra).
+Cost: £2300 for all training and manual.
 I also offer an easy pay instalment programme to those who need it, spread over the duration of the course (T&C apply).

 Grab one of the 12 places available FAST by emailing [deyna@innerfire.org.uk](mailto:deyna@innerfire.org.uk) to arrange a phone interview